andrewchilds/grunt-contrib-caveman/README.md

 # grunt-caveman

 Compile Caveman templates on the server-side using Grunt.
+Optionally render templates on the server-side as well.

 ## Installation